-Ms Ruzzel was experiencing severe lower abdominal cramps during her menstrual period for many months.
+Ms Ruzzel was experiencing severe lower abdominal cramps during her period for many months.
 During her period, she needed to take pain medications just to get through her day.
 At times, she was in such pain that she could not even go to work.

 When her menstrual pain was not relieved by the oral pain medications after several months, she decided to go for a thorough medical check-up and underwent a pelvic ultrasound scan.